thoughtspot/thoughtspot.github.io/_complex-search/about-moving-formulas.md

    A box displaying the moving average within the entire table will appear at the bottom.

-5. Click on the box to toggle between aggregation types.
+5. To use a different aggregation type, click the current aggregation type in the bottom of the box and select another type.